People v. Dlugash

 People v.
 Dlugash (1977) was a pivotal decision from the Court of Appeals of New York involving the principle of attempt in criminal law.
 It established that "legal impossibility," where one or more legal elements of a crime cannot be met, is not a defense for an attempt charge.
 This revolutionized the way New York courts analyze attempt, by shifting the focus from external circumstances to the state of mind of the defendant.
-The court looked to the Model Penal Code (MPC) for guidance in writing this decision, and recognized the MPC's goal of eliminating all types of impossibility as a defense for attempt.
+The court stated that they looked to the Model Penal Code (MPC) for guidance in writing this decision, and recognized the MPC's goal of eliminating all types of impossibility as a defense for attempt.

-The defendant, Melvin Dlugash, shot a dead body and was charged with attempted murder, a crime that was legally impossible to commit.
-Dlugash allegedly shot the dead body out of fear, and with the hope of placating the actual killer by showing solidarity.
-Despite this, the jury believed that Dlugash intended to kill the victim, so the Court of Appeals of New York upheld an attempted murder conviction.
+The allegations against the defendant Melvin Dlugash were that he had shot Michael Geller in 1973, a few minutes after another man had shot Geller during an argument.
+Dlugash allegedly shot Geller's dead body out of fear, and with the hope of placating the actual killer by showing solidarity.

+He was charged with and convicted of attempted murder.
+In 1976, the Appellate Division of the State Supreme Court in Brooklyn reversed his conviction, ruling that "the People failed to prove beyond a reasonable doubt that Geller had been alive at the time he was shot by defendant; defendant's conviction of murder thus cannot stand".

+Despite this, the jury believed that Dlugash intended to kill the victim, so the Court of Appeals of New York upheld Dlugash's attempted murder conviction in 1977.

+The case has been cited as an example of the role of complicity in law.